WerWolv/Documentation/pattern_language/core-language/functions.md

 ### Loop control flow statements

-Inside of loops, the `break` and `continue` keyword may be used to to control the execution flow inside the loop.
+Inside of loops, the `break` and `continue` keyword may be used to control the execution flow inside the loop.

 When a `break` statement is reached, the loop is terminated immediately and code flow continues after the loop.
 When a `continue` statement is reached, the current iteration is terminated immediately and code flow continues at the start of the loop again, checking the condition again.